 Therefore, failure to comply with the relevant rules will result in the owner being liable for any remedial action (which could go as far as demolition and/or restoration).
-The general advice is to always discuss your proposals with East Ayrshire Council Planning Services and Building Standards before starting work.
+The general advice is to always discuss your proposals with our Planning Service and Building Standards before starting work.

 In some instances development does not require planning permission.
-This referred to as 'permitted development'.
+This is referred to as 'permitted development'.
 In 2012 the Scottish Government extended the types of work that can be undertaken at domestic householder properties without the need for planning permission.
 We advise you to check this information before starting any work.
-Further information can be found on the Scottish Government website and an easy read guide to householder permitted development rights can be viewed at www.scotland.gov.uk/Resource/0038/00388268.pdf
+Further information can be found on the Scottish Government website and an easy read guide to householder permitted development rights can be viewed on the Scottish Government website.

-Should you require further advice on the need for planning permission this can be obtained Further advice on the need for planning permission can be obtained form our Pre-Application Advice or by contacting the Planning Service on 01563 576790 or firstname.lastname@example.org.
-We have a Duty Planning Officer available during opening hours who can discuss matters with you be telephone or at our offices.
+Further advice on the need for planning permission can be obtained form our Pre-Application Advice or by contacting the Planning Service.
+We have a Duty Planning Officer available during opening hours who can discuss matters with you by telephone or at our offices.
 You can also make an appointment for householder proposals in advance to speak to a Duty Officer please call 01563 576790.
-Opening hours are Monday to Thursday 9am-5pm and Fridays 9am-4pm and we are based at The Johnnie Walker Bond, 15 Strand Street Kilmarnock KA1 1HU
+Opening hours are Monday to Thursday 9am-5pm and Fridays 9am-4pm.

 Further information and assistance is available below: